anandtailwinds/majordomo-ai-docs/python-api/IngestApi.md

     # Create an instance of the API class
     api_instance = majordomo_ai.IngestApi(api_client)
-    workspace = 'workspace_example' # str | The workspace in which the data store corresponding to the vector store is present. data_store = 'data_store_example' # str | Name of the data store for which the corresponding vector store information is sought.
+    workspace = 'workspace_example' # str | The workspace in which the data store corresponding to the vector store is present. data_store_name = 'data_store_name_example' # str | Name of the data store for which the corresponding vector store information is sought.
 If none specified, all matching data stores created by the user are scanned. files = 'files_example' # str | The list of files to delete from the vector store at the provider.

     try:
+        # Delete vector stores information.
-        api_response = api_instance.delete_vector_store_files(workspace, data_store, files)
+        api_response = api_instance.delete_vector_store_files(workspace, data_store_name, files)
         print("The response of IngestApi->delete_vector_store_files:\n")
         pprint(api_response)
     except Exception as e: